Mintbase/Grants-Program/NEKO.md

 ![NEKO AI Core Components (1)](https://user-images.githubusercontent.com/103082550/220841029-f8700c82-0f62-4d12-b557-9310564130a0.png)

 PoC/MVP or other relevant prior work or research on the topic:

--We have experience using AI technology/APIs and have developed a basic POC that can generate AI images and mint them on chain.
+- We have experience using AI technology/APIs and have developed a basic POC that can generate AI images and mint them on chain.
 We can provide a showcase upon request by the Mintbase grants team.

 - The base NEKO AI platform will not be designed to mint entire collections initially.
 The base functionality is intended for 1/1 NFTs.
 The project will not develop in-house AI technology, but will leverage existing AI generator API (ex.
 Open AI, Midjourney) in conjunction with NEAR smart contracts to create the AI-minter.
 The next grant milestone will focus on creating multiple NFTs based on a prompt or reference image with traits to build larger related NFT collections.